Overview

 Miscarriage Treatment

-Miscarriage treatment is easily accessible to all and can be availed at any hospital.
+miscarriage treatment is easily accessible to all and can be availed at any hospital.
 The treatment requires care and medical assistance.
 If there is an incomplete miscarriage, a medical surgery known as Dilation and Curettage (D&C) is performed.
 Some medications can help the miscarriage to proceed naturally.

 Miscarriage Treatment without surgery